-Celtic Musical Traditions
+Celtic Musical Traditions (Online)

 Meet the musicians and explore the history and culture of the music fueling the Celtic trend.
 The 10 units include reading, listening, and written assignments asking for your informal responses to thought-provoking questions.

 or register by phone at

 For additional information, contact Sue Sawatske: 608-263-6670